Pecan Pie Bars

 How To Make Pecan Bars

-Get the Complete (Printable) Pecan Pie Bars (Pecan Caramel Bars) Recipe Below!
+Get the Complete (Printable) Pecan Pie Bars (Pecan Caramel Bars) Recipe at the Bottom.
 Enjoy!

 You can cut the Caramel Pecan Pie Bars into 24 large square bars for friends and family, or cut them into 48 smaller rectangular bars for larger parties and work events.